dapucita/haxbotron/docs/placeholder.md

 `gameRuleNeedMin` : minimum number of players needs for apply loaded game rule

-### ball possession rate
+### statistical information
-`possTeamRed`: numeric possession rate of red team
+`possTeamRed`: numeric ball possession rate of red team

-`possTeamBlue`: numeric possession rate of blue team
+`possTeamBlue`: numeric ball possession rate of blue team

+`streakTeamName`: name of the team hits a winning streak (string Red / Blue)

+`streakTeamCount`: numeric count of winning streak

 ## in The event loop for ActionTicket Queue (command)
 `_LaunchTime` : the time the bot launched. (stringfied date)